Recovering Risk-Neutral Moments from Options: Estimating nonlinear payoffs using projection

+This approximation follows from risk-neutral pricing because $F_{\ttt} = \Expect_t^Q[S_T]$ and $C_{\ttt}(12) = (1/R_{f,\ttt})\Expect_t^Q[\max(S_T - 12,0)]$.
+In general, the projection estimate will differ from the CM estimate, because CM assigns each option a weight proportional to $g''(K) = 2$ regardless of the strike, whereas projection optimizes the option weight directly to minimize replication error.
 The projection approach also generalizes the familiar put–call parity.
 For example, if we replace $S_T^2$ with the payoff of a put option, $\max(12-S_T,0)$, the projection on $X$ yields zero error, thereby recovering the classical parity relation.
 By contrast, put–call parity is not covered by the CM formula because the payoff functions are not twice differentiable. \end{exmp}